June 20 – July 4 |

 It’s hot in the Central Pacific – Take a look at our Tropical packing list.

-You will join the boat in Papeete after 1500 on the first day.
+You will join the boat in Honolulu between 1500-1700 on the first day.
 You will depart the boat early in the morning on the last day to make it to the airport in time.

-Papeete International Airport (PPT) is a short drive from the harbor.
+We’ll be docked at Waikiki Yacht Club in downtown Honolulu, a 20 minute taxi from HNL airport.
 Cassidy International Airport (CXI) is about 20 minutes from where we’ll be anchored, and we’ll arrange transport to connect you with the one weekly Fiji Airways flight (FJ 822) back to Hawaii.
-Please note that Kiritimati is on the same time zone but a day ahead of Hawaii, so the flight departs Kiritimati on the 19th of April but lands back in Hawaii on the 18th.
+Please note that Kiritimati is on the same time zone but a day ahead of Hawaii, so the flight departs Kiritimati on the 5th of July but lands in Hawaii on the 4th.

-All crew members will require a passport and visas from their home country that will allow them to travel to/ from French Polynesia and Kiritimati.
+All crew members will require a passport and visas from their home country that will allow them to travel to/ from the United States and Kiritimati.
 Please ensure you have the appropriate paperwork completed before joining the vessel, or you will not be allowed to board.
 Please look into the specific type of visa you need for arriving at these destinations by sea, or contact us directly to discuss.